truongthanhquan/test-async-queue/README.md

-# Test the async message queue
+# Test the async message queue with RPC

 ## Run